CatChenal/CatChenal.github.io/_pages/about.md

 ## I consider teaching a personal growth skill that:
 - Helps me zoom in on the relevant points needed for a particular student to learn about about a particular topic
-- Sets the high-bar of knowledge transfer: if *you* don't get it, by thedault the root cuase is my explanation
+- Sets the high-bar of knowledge transfer: if *you* don't get it, by dedault the root cause is my explanation

 ## My rants:
 1. Web designers who select absurdly low text or color contrast.